Hong Kong Grandparent & Multi-Generational Family Photographer

 Dr. Earle & Joan Taylor with their brood.
 Picton, Ontario, Canada.

-Planning an extended family reunion in Hong Kong?
-Let's document the whole crew!
+Need family reunion photography in Hong Kong?

 Ian Taylor Photographer